segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 - You can control which Segment `track()` events get collected as well as how user profile details are passed to Segment.
 - A custom JavaScript snippet is loaded in the Shopify store.
 This script transforms Shopify Standard Events to Segment Ecommerce Spec events.
 Note that Segment's Analytics.js 2.0 library will **not** load on any Shopify store page.
+- You can control which Segment Track events get collected as well as how user profile details are passed to Segment.
+- A custom JavaScript snippet is loaded in the Shopify store.
+This script transforms Shopify Standard Events to Segment Ecommerce Spec events.
+Note that Segment's Analytics.js 2.0 library does **not** load on any Shopify store page.
 - This is a Device Mode (client side) Integration.
-No data is sent server side from Shopify to Segment.
+No data is sent server-side from Shopify to Segment.
-- No post purchase events are collected.
+- This source does not collect post-purchase events.
-- The Segment anonmousId is set to the value of the Shopify client ID.
+- The Segment anonymousId is set to the value of the Shopify client ID.
 The Segment userId value is never populated.
-- Email address and phone number details will be sent to Segment if they are collected by Shopify.
+- Email address and phone number details are sent to Segment if they are collected by Shopify.

 If you require more advanced functionality or want to collect post-purchase events, consider using the [Shopify by Littledata](/docs/connections/sources/catalog/libraries/website/shopify-littledata/) Source.
 Shopify by Littledata requires a paid subscription.